Power Query is a new add-in that was introduced in Excel 2013 by Microsoft and was that popular that they made it backward compatible with Excel 2010.

 This will open the COM Add-Ins dialogue box and you will need to check the box for Microsoft Power Query for Excel and press OK.

-You will now see Power Query on your ribbon!
+You will now see Power Query for Excel 2013 on your ribbon!

 Now that you have successfully installed Power Query on your desktop, we have a Free Power Query webinar that will show you its best features that will make you more efficient and stand out from the crowd… Click below to register for free now: